arichiardi/fonda/README.md

 - **config** A map with:

       - [opt] :anomaly?
 A function that gets a map and determines if it is an anomaly
-      - [opt] :log-exception A function gets called with the runtime context when there is an exception.
+      - [opt] :log-exception A function that gets called with the [runtime](#runtimeContext) when there is an exception.
-      - [opt] :log-anomaly   A function that gets called with te runtime context when a step returns an anomaly
+      - [opt] :log-anomaly   A function that gets called with te [anomalies](https://github.com/cognitect-labs/anomalies/blob/master/src/cognitect/anomalies.cljc)runtime context when a step returns an anomaly
       - [opt] :log-success   A function that gets called after all the steps succeeded

 - **steps**: Each item on the steps collection must be either a Tap, or a Processor